 There are an estimated 3,000 new cases of Lyme disease reported each year in the UK.
-However, this is believed to be widely underestimated, as people are often misdiagnosed due to lack of reliable testing through the NHS, and misinformation related to the disease.
 Lyme Disease is a bacterial infection: the Borrelia burgdorferi bacteria is transmitted to humans when they’re bitten by an infected tick.

 Lyme disease is called “The Great Imitator,” because its symptoms mimic various different diseases.
 It can affect any organ of the body, including the brain and central nervous system, muscles and joints, and the heart.